 Phil Tompkins’ Distinguished Lecture Series

 Phillip K. Tompkins is well known in the field of communication and beyond because of his long and exciting career as a professor, researcher, literary critic, and author.
 After achieving his Ph.D. in organizational communication from Purdue University in 1962, Tompkins was a consultant to NASA working under the legendary Wernher von Braun during the development of the Saturn V (the “moon rocket”).
 Throughout his career as a professor, he maintained productive research programs at Wayne State University, Kent State University, the University of Albany, Purdue University, and the University of Colorado at Boulder.
-He has continued this record since his retirement in 1998.
+He has continued this record since his retirement in 1998, producing three books with the most recent being Managing Risk and Complexity through Open Communication and Teamwork.
+In his book, Tompkins presents a powerful theory of open communication and teamwork.
+This unites a range of communication practices and principles that have proven to combat risk and complexity in organizations.